Edward Douglass White: Early life and education

-White was born on November 3, 1845, on his family's sugar plantation near Thibodaux, Louisiana, about thirty miles to the west of New Orleans.
+White was born on November 3, 1845, on his family's sugar plantation near Thibodaux, Louisiana, about 30 mi west of New Orleans.
 (Note: The home in which White was born is now known as the Edward Douglass White House; it is part of a Louisiana state park dedicated to White.)
 His father, Edward Douglass White Sr., was a lawyer and judge who had served as a U.S. Representative and as the governor of Louisiana.
 (Note: White Sr. was the son of James White, a doctor and lawyer who held various political positions in North Carolina, Tennessee, and Louisiana.)
 The elder White retired from Congress in 1843; his sugar plantation utilized dozens of slaves.
 His wife was Catherine Sidney Lee Ringgold, the daughter of influential Washington, D.C., businessman and politician Tench Ringgold; she was a descendant of the Lee family, and the future chief justice was thus distantly related to Confederate general Robert E. Lee.
 The couple had five children, of whom White Jr. was the youngest son.
 In April 1847, before his namesake son had reached his third birthday, White Sr. died.
 His wife remarried in 1850, wedding French-Canadian immigrant merchant Andre Brousseau.
 The family moved to New Orleans the subsequent year.

 White attended a Jesuit school in New Orleans beginning at the age of six.
 Starting in 1856, he and his brother attended Mount St. Mary's College, near Emmitsburg, Maryland.
 White enrolled in 1858 at Georgetown University, which biographer Robert Baker Highsaw characterized as "probably the best Catholic institution of higher learning in the United States".
 It was distinctly Jesuit as well; university president John Early and a majority of the faculty were all members of the Society of Jesus.
 White's Jesuit training influenced his legal philosophy later in life, leading him to emphasize formal logical reasoning.
 At Georgetown, he studied the classics, the flute, and the violin; he also participated in the school's cadet corp.
 After the American Civil War broke out, White left Georgetown without a degree, returning home.